chmike/timez-go/README.md

 A timez value encodes the UTC time with microsecond precision and the local time offset in a 64 bit unsigned integer.
 Both values can be retrieved independently.
-This makes timez a convenient stamp value in binary messages crossing local time offset zones boundaries.
+This makes timez a convenient stamp value in binary messages crossing time zone boundaries.

-The most interseting property of timez values is that comparing the integer values is the same as comparing by the timez values by UTC time and, when equal, by time offset.
-Timez values are then convenient and efficient to use as key in a sorted table, or as indexed value stored in a database.
+The most interseting property of timez values is that comparing the integer values is equivalent to compare UTC time, and when equal, to compare time zone time offsets.
+Timez values are then convenient and efficient to use as key in a sorted table, or as ordered index key in a database.

 ## The microsecond resolution